Understanding EMP Threats & How to Prepare

 Act Quickly

-Unplug all devices & appliance
+Unplug all devices & appliances

 • Turn off all electronic devices and appliances and unplug all cords and wires from outlets and devices.